ngageoint/opensphere/DEVELOPING.md

     // template
     <span ng-show="ctrl.isPositive(value)">{{value}} is positive</span>

 Now it works in compiled mode!
-Note that UI templates is not the only place were bracket notation is useful.
+Note that UI templates is not the only place where bracket notation is useful.
 It is useful wherever you want to have the compiler skip minification.